Wild animal suffering: History of interventions

+Providing aid

 The Bishnoi, a Hindu sect founded in the 15th century, have a tradition of feeding wild animals.
 Some Bishnoi temples also act as rescue centres, where priests take care of injured animals; a few of these individuals are returned to the wild, while others remain, roaming freely in the temple compounds.
 The Borana Oromo people leave out water overnight for wild animals to drink because they believe that the animals have a right to drinking water.

+Culling

-In 2002, the Australian Government authorized the killing of 15,000, out of 100,000, kangaroos who were trapped in a fenced-in national military base and suffering in a state of illness, misery and starvation.
+In 2002, the Australian government authorized the killing of 15,000, out of 100,000, kangaroos who were trapped in a fenced-in national military base and suffering in a state of illness, misery and starvation.
 In 2016, 350 starving hippos and buffaloes at Kruger National Park were killed by park rangers; one of the motives for the action was to prevent them from suffering as they died.

+Rescues

-Rescues of multiple animals in the wild have taken place: in 1988, the US and Soviet governments collaborated in Operation Breakthrough, to free three gray whales who were trapped in pack ice off the coast of Alaska; in 2018, a team of BBC filmmakers dug a ramp in the snow to allow a group of penguins to escape a ravine in Antarctica; in 2019, 2,000 baby flamingos were rescued during a drought in South Africa; during the 2019–20 Australian bushfire season, a number of fire-threatened wild animals were rescued; in 2020, 120 pilot whales, who were beached, were rescued in Sri Lanka; in 2021, 1,700 Cape cormorant chicks, who had been abandoned by their parents, were rescued in South Africa; in the same year, nearly 5,000 cold-stunned sea turtles were rescued in Texas.
+Rescues of multiple animals in the wild have taken place.
+In 1988, the United States and Soviet governments collaborated in Operation Breakthrough to free three gray whales who were trapped in pack ice off the coast of Alaska.
+In 2018, a team of BBC filmmakers dug a ramp in the snow to allow a group of penguins to escape a ravine in Antarctica.
+In 2019, 2,000 baby flamingos were rescued during a drought in South Africa.
+During the 2019–20 Australian bushfire season, a number of fire-threatened wild animals were rescued.
+In 2020, 120 pilot whales, who were beached, were rescued in Sri Lanka.
+In 2021, 1,700 Cape cormorant chicks, who had been abandoned by their parents, were rescued in South Africa.
+In the same year, nearly 5,000 cold-stunned sea turtles were rescued in Texas.

+Vaccination and contraception programs

 Vaccination programs have been successfully implemented to prevent rabies and tuberculosis in wild animals.
-Wildlife contraception has been used to reduce and stabilize populations of wild horses, white-tailed deer, American bison and African elephants.
+Wildlife contraception has been used to reduce and stabilize populations of wild horses, white-tailed deer, American bison, and African elephants.